Pingüino de Humboldt National Reserve

+Location

-The park is located in both Region III and Region IV of Chile.
-The reserve includes the Aceituno de Chañaral Island (third region) and Damas and Choros Islands (fourth region).
+The park is located in both Atacama and Coquimbo regions of Chile.
+The reserve includes the Aceituno de Chañaral Island (Atacama Region) and Damas and Choros Islands (Coquimbo Region).

-It is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Areas of the State of Chile), administered by the Corporación Nacional Forestal (National Forest Service, Conaf).
+It is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Areas of the State of Chile), administered by the Corporación Nacional Forestal (National Forest Service, CONAF).